hankuoffroad/hackmamba-techwriting-submission/Hackmamba_submission.md

 ### Plan Persona-based Documentation

-When I was working on documentation, the internal teams (R&D, sales, and service) assumed that users had the same tech knowledge they did.
+While leading a documentation project for a new product launch, I noticed that internal teams (R&D, sales, and service) tended to assume that users shared their technical expertise.
 But, this mindset ended up creating documentation that was either way too technical or way too generic, and it just ended up confusing users instead of helping them out.

-    * Solution: I challenged these assumptions by analyzing real-world user behavior, pain points, and support tickets.
+To address this, I conducted an in-depth analysis of real-world user behavior, identified pain points, and reviewed support tickets to challenge these assumptions.

 Samsung's B2B solutions have diverse users, including installers, service partners, system administrators, and developers.
 Instead of a one-size-fits-all approach, I leveraged user research findings to spot recurring questions on support tickets and keep track of real-time insight into customer messages using Sentiment Analysis model.
 That's where persona-based documentation comes into play: